Love Child

 Mistake, it, unwanted.
 Discarded words.
 My life wasn’t a mistake.
 No life is.

-I wonder now, why it didn’t occur to me to ask my parents for replacement words that reflected how they felt about me after I arrived with a giant dazzling smile just for them, - my new family.
+I wonder now, why it didn’t ever occur to me to ask my dad to find a word to replace 'mistake', because when I arrived with a giant dazzling smile reserved just for him, he loved me on sight.

 Life.
 It's yours.
 Go all in.